josephluck/machi/README.md

       requirements: ["isOfLegalDrinkingAge"],
       states: [
         {
-          name: "Great, you can have free beer!",
+          id: "Great, you can have free beer!",
           isDone: [],
         },
       ],